Miuuu13/Miuuu13/README.md

 - 👋 Hi, I’m @Miuuu13
-- 👀 I’m interested in software development, machine learning (new)
+- 👀 I’m interested in machine learning projects
-- 🌱 I’m currently programming Scala3
+- 🌱 I’m currently programming Scala3, Python
 - 💞️ I’m looking to collaborate on projects for beginners
 - 📫 How to reach me: git